Air Fryer Sweet Potato Fries that are super crispy!

 7. Flip them halfway through the cook to make sure they are cooked evenly on both sides.
 Here’s how roasted/air fried sweet potato fries look.
 They are a light golden brown and crispy crispy crispy.

-Top tips to make the best ever sweet potato fries in an air fryer
+Picture of roasted/baked sweet potato fries in the air fryer

-If your fries aren’t getting crispy, it's probably because you are adding too many at one go.
+If your fries aren’t getting crispy, it’s probably because you are adding too many at one go.
 Place them in a single layer and ensure they don’t overlap.
-Overcrowding leads to the formation of steam and prevents your fries from getting crispy.
+Overcrowding leads to the formation of steam which can prevent the fries from getting crispy.

 No, this isn’t necessary at all.
 Traditional potatoes are loaded with starch, which is why they should be soaked before frying to get rid of the excess starch.
 But since sweet potatoes don’t have as much starch, soaking them first doesn’t make any difference to the final result/crispiness of the fries.

-Apart from cooking frozen sweet potatoes for a little bit longer, the entire process is similar.
-Cook them for an extra 5 minutes, check to see if they’re cooked, and add another minute or two if needed.
+The process is very similar to fresh sweet potato fries.
+Just cook frozen fries for an extra 5 minutes, check to see if they’re cooked, and add another minute or two if needed.

 One of the main reasons for soggy sweet potato fries is overcrowding your air fryer.
-In order to achieve crispy fries, make sure to place all the fries in a single layer.
+Place all the fries in a single layer.
 It is also important to flip the fries halfway through to promote circulation and even cooking.

 The delicious flavour and many health benefits make olive oil a common choice when it comes to making this recipe.
 However you could use just about any oil and receive amazing results.